apache/incubator-datalab/README.md

 After SSN node deployment following Azure resources will be created:

--   Resource group where all Data Lab resources will be provisioned
+-   Resource group where all DataLab resources will be provisioned
 -   SSN Virtual machine
 -   Static public IP address dor SSN virtual machine
 -   Network interface for SSN node
 -   Security Group for SSN node (if it was specified, script will attach the provided one)
 -   Virtual network and Subnet (if they have not been specified) for SSN and EDGE nodes
 -   Storage account and blob container for necessary further dependencies and configuration files for Notebook nodes (such as .jar files, YARN configuration, etc.)
--   Storage account and blob container for collaboration between Data Lab users
+-   Storage account and blob container for collaboration between DataLab users
 -   If support of Data Lake is enabled: Data Lake and shared directory will be created</details>

 <details><summary>In Google cloud (GCP) <i>(click to expand)</i></summary>